Oliver Mills

 Employment

-Oliver is regularly instructed, by both claimants and respondents, to appear in the Employment Tribunal, in cases involving discrimination, unfair dismissal and other statutory claims.
-His recent experience in the Employment Tribunal includes:
+Oliver is regularly instructed by both claimants and respondents to appear in the Employment Tribunal in complex cases involving claims of discrimination, whistleblowing, unfair dismissal and equal pay.

 Oliver also has a particular interest in human rights litigation in Southern Africa.
-He does pro bono work for the Southern African Litigation Centre and has recently been involved in a successful appeal to the Supreme Court of Eswatini challenging the decision of the Registrar of Companies to refuse to register an LGBTI advocacy organisation.
+He does pro bono work for the Southern African Litigation Centre and was involved in a successful appeal to the Supreme Court of Eswatini challenging the decision of the Registrar of Companies to refuse to register an LGBTI advocacy organisation.

 Education